RishikeshBavireddy/SPICE/README.md

 So this repo is where we’re gonna store all the SPICE programs that we will cover in the series of tutorial sessions over the entire course
 This README file is like your main reference for the concepts

 ---
+## Getting started
+I will be using fedora 42 kde, it is highly adviced that you use a Linux machine for the entire work-flow, if you are on windows(ditch it or maybe use WSL), if you are on Mac(I think you won't face any issue, the flow will be more or less the same)

+**Installation Process**
+---

 ## What is SPICE and why learn it?